robertoduarte/SaturnMathPP/README.md

 Vector3D quickNormal = direction.Normalize<Precision::Turbo>();
 ```

+> **Note**: For square root operations, Fast and Turbo precision modes use the same algorithm, providing a balance between performance and accuracy.
+Standard precision provides the most accurate results at the cost of performance.

 Supported operations with precision control:
 - Vector normalization and length calculations
 - Matrix decomposition and transformations